 Their Eyes Were Watching God: I found this book fascinating and perspective-widening.
 It follows Janie Crawford as she moves between three different marriages and the different ways of living that come with each.
 It explores gender roles, societal expectations, and also provides an interesting perspective of what it was like to be black in the South in the early 20th century.

 The Shadow of What was Lost: This and the sequel, An Echo of Things to Come, were some fun fantasy novels that came recommended by a coworker, and I’m glad I read them.
 The story follows teenagers who are learning to use magic in order to fight off a growing danger at the border of their land.
 The writing reminds me a bit of Brandon Sanderson’s Mistborn series, with maybe a slightly older target audience.
 These were fun reads and were hard to put down.
-I even found myself not caring too much about the blatantly ripped off storylines, like a northern border wall with invaders starting to break through (sound familiar?) or the hooded, mysterious magic-tracking bloodhound people that are basically the Nazgûl.
+I even found myself not caring too much about the blatantly ripped off storylines from other fantasy series.
 The third book came out last month, and I’ll probably read it this year.

 The Neverending Story: Young adult books are my guilty pleasure.
 I had never read this one and loved the story.
 My brother bought me the hardcover with red and green lettering, so of course I felt a little like I myself was Bastian Balthazar Bux reading the real Neverending Story.

 The Emigrants: I love history and historical fictions, and this book series has a bit of a personal connection for me.
 It tells the story of a family emigrating from Sweden to America in the mid 19th century.
-My family history includes four sets of ancestors who emigrated from Sweden and Norway in the mid to late 19th century, and I enjoyed gaining a sense of understanding of what they were leaving when they chose to move their families to a new country.
 What prompted me to pick up this book up was discovering Swedish language letters to my great-great grandfather when my family was going through my grandmother’s things.
 I found someone to translate them, and she recommended I read this.
 Next up will be to watch the movie!

 Tenth of December: This was a collection of short stories that I decided to read after a friend of mine shared one of the stories, Sticks.
 I was amazed at how much emotion was captured in a two paragraph story.
 The rest of the stories in the book (which were all longer) didn’t disappoint, either.
 They are mostly social commentary and told from the perspective of a character in the story – colloquialisms and grammar errors and all.
 The story I found most thought-provoking was The Semplica Girl Diaries, which was set in a middle-class suburb in an alternate reality where displaying live, captive slave women on people’s lawns is a sign of status.
 It provoked thoughts about our own status symbols and the true cost of the things we where and present.
 In some ways, is our current society the same?